LearnersGuild/guide/Game_Manual/README.md

 - To find out how your stats are calculated, read [Stats][stats].
 - To understand what is expected of all members and how membership can be cancelled when these expectations are not met, read [Membership Expectations][member-expectations] and [Membership Review][member-review].

-We've designed this game to help you learn through cognitive apprenticeship as best as possible.
+We've designed this game to help you learn as a collective as best as possible.
 It is by no means a finished product and is currently under active development.

 If you notice something that could be better, or you encounter a bug, please log them in the [LOS repo][los-repo].
 We want your feedback.
 Together we can build a more perfect Learning Operating System.